josu-ps13/BachelorThesis/README.md

 # A compartmental model to investigate intracranial pulsatility

-Bachelor's thesis at the end of my Degree on Biomedical Engineering at UC3M.
-MATLAB codes are provided, together with the final thesis report and presentation.
+This work was part of my Bachelor's thesis for my Degree on Biomedical Engineering at UC3M.
+The MATLAB codes used are provided, together with the final thesis report and a presentation.
+Feel free to contact me at josu.ps13@gmail.com for further information.

 **Abstract**